 Town elections are held on the first Monday in May every year.
 On even-numbered years the mayor and two council members are elected.
 On odd numbered years three council members are elected.
 All elected officials have a term of two years.
 The elected mayor and council members take office at the Town Council meeting following the election, one week from election day.

-In 2018 the election is scheduled for Monday, May 7 and will be for three council seats.
+In 2019 the election is scheduled for Monday, May 6 and will be for three council seats.
 Incumbents are Councilmembers Stephen Paczkowski, Phil Schulp, and Dan Simons.
 Voting is at Penn Place in the Post Office lobby, and polls are open from 7:00 am until 7:30 pm.
-A meeting at which candidates can be nominated will be held in Town Hall on March 28 at 7:30 pm, and there will be a Candidates Forum in Town Hall on April 25 at 7:30 pm.

 Qualifications of Voters